prateekpur/book-store/README.md

-## Next.js Crud app
+# Next.js Crud app

-This app manages list of books.\
+This simple app demonstrates the use of NextJS dfor developing React applications.
+This app manages list of books.

-Operations supported - Add, Edit, Delete
+Operations supported for books - Add, Edit, Delete.

+## Frontend
+To start frontend application:
+1. `yarn start`

+## Backend
-Backend for books is upported using node and json file Backend directory - node_crud\
+Backend for books is upported using node.
+To start the backend application:
-Command to run backend - node index.js
+1. `cd node_crud`
+2. `yarn index.js`